tusharburai-tech/tusharburai-tech/README.md

 I'm Tushar, a B.Tech student based in India.

-I build simple web applications and love learning new technologies.
+I develop web applications and am passionate about learning emerging technologies.

 If I get an idea, I try to build it and improve my skills.